iamismile/web-dev-resources/readme.md

 - [Canva](https://www.canva.com/create/resumes/) - With Canva's free resume builder, applying for your dream job is easy and fast.
 Choose from hundreds of free.
 - [novoresume](https://novoresume.com) - Make a perfect resume in 2020 and get your dream job using the free resume builder.
 Select a template.
 Personalize it.
 - [RX-Resume](https://rx-resume.web.app) - Easily build your resume.
+- [Overleaf](https://www.overleaf.com/) - Overleaf is a LaTeX editor which can be used to create ATS friendly resumes.
+- [Resume Worded](https://resumeworded.com/) - Resume Worded can be used to check whether your resume is ATS friendly or not.

 ### 📦 OTHERS